Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Discussion

-For sensitivity assessment of a \ac{DUT}, we performed device testing with a priori knowledge of the radio signal, \ie, we recorded labeled observations with the \ac{RF} signal turned on and off.
-While this differs from the communication scenario—where the attacker must detect the presence of a signal without prior knowledge—this setup enables controlled testing for \ac{RF} sensitivities in a lab environment and serves as a proof of concept for the underlying reception mechanism.
-As our demonstration of wireless receiver operation shows, the effects are strong enough for blind detection, supporting wireless communication at low error rates.
+For sensitivity assessment, we assume a priori knowledge of the radio signal, \ie, we recorded labeled observations with the \ac{RF} signal turned on and off.
+This differs from the communication scenario, in which an attacker must detect and decode signals without prior knowledge.
+However, this controlled setup is necessary to systematically identify and characterize \ac{RF} sensitivities in a laboratory setting.
+As our end-to-end receiver demonstration shows, the effects are sufficiently strong for blind signal detection and reliable wireless communication at low error rates.

+As in any wireless system, the received signal strength must exceed the receiver’s minimum sensitivity.
+Our results show that sensitivity of an ordinary embedded device can be below \SI{0}{dBm}, relying solely on unintended board- and chip-level coupling.
+Despite such minimalistic capabilities, the link budget is sufficient for long-distance communication.
+The attacker can trade power for distance and is not fundamentally constrained in transmit power.